valorad/wcnexus-venture-posts/content/posts/Let's Install Rancher With Traefik Ingress From Scratch and Deploy a Micro-service.en.md

 ## Chapter 4: Traefik Ingress

-(Chapter 4 and was heavily inspired by [this awesome video][RancherTraefikVideo] by Techno Tim.
+(Chapter 4 was heavily inspired by [this awesome video][RancherTraefikVideo] by Techno Tim.
 Kudos to him!)

 Remember your first day of Kubernetes?
 You probably tried to deploy several pods, and link them to a service.
-The service was running in NodePort mode, so you used kubeproxy to map the service port to your local machine, then you could access your micro-services.
+The service was running in NodePort mode, so you used `kube-proxy` to map the service port to your local machine, then you could access your micro-services.

-But with ingress installed, Kubernetes can then communicate with the outside world directly without using kubeproxy, so we can reach our micro-services deployed on the cluster more easily.
+But with ingress installed, Kubernetes can then communicate with the outside world directly without using `kube-proxy`, so we can reach our micro-services deployed on the cluster more easily.

 There are several ingresses we can choose from, like Nginx ingress, or in this chapter, [Traefik][TraefikWelcome] ingress.